 There are approximately 630 species of living conifers.
 They include the

 Conifers include the largest and the oldest of all living organisms.
 One redwood (genus Sequoia) growing in California is almost 400 feet (122 meters) high.
 Bristlecone pines growing in the mountains of eastern California are more than 4000 years old.

 Although most conifers are evergreen, their leaves are modified as "needles", and these reduce snow load and transpiration during the winter in the harsh high-latitude climates [View] where conifers are the dominant species of plants.
 But by retaining their needles during the winter, conifers are ready to begin photosynthesis immediately upon the return of spring.

 Coniferous forests are of great economic importance producing lumber for building and pulp for paper making.

-Although angiosperms appear in the fossil record in Jurassic deposits, it was not until the end of the Mesozoic era that angiosperms became the dominant plants of the landscape.
+Although there is some evidence that angiosperms first appeared early in the Mesozoic era, it was not until the end of the Mesozoic that angiosperms became the dominant plants of the landscape.
 That they dominate the earth's flora today is clear: there are some 350,000 species of living angiosperms; the rest of the plant kingdom includes only some 47,700 species.

 |Link to an illustrated discussion of the life cycle of angiosperms.|

 |Brassicaceae||cabbage, turnip; Arabidopsis, and other mustards|